Attack on Marstrand: Aftermath

 Field Marshal Rehnskiöld and his officers were now left with a tough decision: should they stay with the Swedish troops at Uddevalla and protect the roads to Vänersborg and Dalsland or move south towards Hisingen, to avoid being cut off by the Danish forces which could land north of Gothenburg?
 Rehnskiöld chose to stay, which turned out to be a good decision since the Danish army at Strömstad later pulled back into Norway at the end of August.
 Tordenskjold used the naval base to attack Nya Älvsborg fortress on July 21 and later Nya Varvet at Göta river mouth.
 While under Dano-Norwegian rule, Carlsten fortress was named Kristiansten and Norwegian Major General Hartvig Huitfeldt was assigned to command the fortress garrison.
 On November 12, 1720, after the signing of the Treaty of Frederiksborg, the fortress was returned to Swedish control and was once again renamed Carlsten.

 On July 22, all officers who had signed the Carlsten instrument of surrender were arrested.
 After a war hearing with Danckwardt on July 21, a court martial was held on August 27, where he was violently disciplined for his actions.
 Charles XI's war law § 73 states that any fortress commander that surrenders the fortress to the enemy without being under sufficient distress, shall receive the highest degree of punishment.
 On September 5, Danckwardt was sentenced to death by beheading in accordance with these laws.
 The execution took place on September 16.
 The executioner, Jonas Wessman, was allegedly late and under the influence of alcohol which resulted in him not performing the beheading correctly and was forced to strike three times in order to completely remove the head from the body.
 Wessman was brought to court, but was let off with a formal warning.

 On November 13, 1719, a court martial was held with the arrested Carlsten officers.
 The officers stated that all documents that they had signed on Carlsten were simply a report on the fortress' defensive capabilities and that the last parts, that documented the official surrendering of the fortress, must have been added after the signing, without their knowledge.
 Because of this, the officers were not sentenced to death.

 Myths

 Carlsten's surrender has been compared to Siege of Sveaborg and its surrender in 1808.
 Psychological warfare was used in both cases to break down their opponents will to fight.
 Certain events at Marstrand in 1719 have become myths, which can sometimes be confirmed or disproved with the help of documents from the time.

 Espionage

-Peder Tordenskjold (then known as Peter Wessel) was a crewman on a civilian British vessel in the summer of 1710.
+Peter Tordenskjold (then known as Peter Wessel) was a crewman on a civilian British vessel in the summer of 1710.
 Bad weather forced the crew to navigate the vessel towards Marstrand.
 Peter Wessel seized an opportunity to explore the town's surroundings and fortifications without being suspected as a Danish spy.
 He left afterwards on a Dutch warship and reported his findings in a letter to Frederick IV, which he sent on February 28, 1711.